efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/faq.md

 <summary><h3>How do I cancel / close / exit the app?</h3></summary>
 To close EFCK, like any cancelable dialog, simply use Escape (<kbd>Esc</kbd>) key.
+The dialog also disappears when it loses keyboard/click focus.
 See here for additional [keyboard shortcuts](#keyboard-shortcuts).
 </details>